Please note: this post contains descriptions of graphic violence against bamboo and hybrid tea roses.

 I am capable of a certain level of violence.

 There are crimes of passion when I have been pushed too far.
 Bamboo, for instance.
 I hate bamboo.
 We inherited a thicket of it growing along a short stretch of fence.
 Bamboo does not belong here.
 It sends out a pipework of roots in all directions and will soon be invading flowerbeds and lawns.
-Which is what it was doing, with gusto, at the rate of several centimetres per day.
-I nearly busted a gut (my only gut) pulling these up.
+Which is what it was doing, at the rate of several centimetres per day.
+I nearly busted a gut pulling these up.
 It didn’t help that they were sunk into the claggiest clay and anchored by spikes of sub-roots.
-There was the most inelegant sucking, squelching sound as they shifted in their mire, accompanied by my visceral howls of rage as I tugged.
-It was like the enormous turnip in the end, taking Stephen, me, my dad, and four children (even Ziggy bouncing around offering encouragement) to finally uproot this utter swine that calls itself a plant.
+It was like the enormous turnip in the end, taking Stevie, me, my dad, and three children (even Ziggy bouncing around offering encouragement) to finally uproot this utter swine that calls itself a plant.
 Never, EVER plant bamboo.

 Dogwood is growing perfectly happily in its place.
 Please, gardeners of the world, plant dogwood, not bamboo!
 You will have bountiful, glowing stems in winter and plump little shrubs for the rest of the time.
 They will stay in one place, and respect boundaries.
 Make love, not war.